Home » VT Case-Study 1

 “Our people do a tough job, so I want to know I’m looking after them.

-It’s important for them, me and the business” – Company Director.
+It’s important for them, us Directors, and the business.”

-N.B: Many of our clients require confidentiality to ensure security or protect brand reputation.
-We therefore don’t add any identifying features.
+*Many of our clients require confidentiality for security or protect brand reputation, so we omit identifying features.

 A new company of 25 staff and managers who view graphic, multi-sensory, and typically unedited and/or user-generated content.
 The extreme nature and amount of viewing exposure differed across roles, but all had to have knowledge of, and work with, the content.